TahmidSajid/Skill-IT-POS/README.md

 ### Getting Started
 - Installation: Clone the repository and install dependencies using npm install.
 - Configuration: Configure the database connection and other settings as per your requirements.
-- Run the Application: Start the server using npm start and access the application through the provided URL.
+- Run the Application: Start the server using php artisan serve and access the application through the provided URL.

 ### Acknowledgements
 Special thanks to [livewire].